 I have no idea where that clarity came from.
 I’m just grateful I was able to frame the question in such a way that choosing to be broken felt like I would merely be adding insult to injury; I rejected it outright.

 I was confronted with this choice again when my son died, and then again when I was diagnosed with cancer.
 What did I want?
-To give up, roll over, be pulled under and have the rest of my life story be about how unfair it all is and how much it sucked to be me?
+To give up, roll over, be pulled under and have the rest of my life story be about how unfair it all was and how much it sucked to be me?
 Or was I willing to choose life, even if it meant kicking, screaming and clawing for it the rest of the way?

 There’s no question that choosing to live can be exhausting.
 Hard labor.
 There’s got to be some gumption in you to make this shit work when whoever’s in charge isn’t doing you any favors.
 But don’t make the mistake of assuming you don’t have what it takes.
 Allow for the possibility that your calamity (disease, loss, a broken leg, a broken heart) will shift you in some unexpected, bewildering and wonderful way that will allow that best version of YOU (or at least a better version) to emerge.